JeffZ07/ConnectNeo4jWithIFC/README.md

 ## Jeff's note:
 How to build boost: use vcpkg, set project and include nuget.
+Failed because of the UUID lib issue: error LNK2019: unresolved external symbol BCryptCloseAlgorithmProvider need an old version of boost, but vcpkg not handy on this.
 Currently use vs2017, and built x64